Mathilde2010/hacks_and_stuff/src/content/blog/how-to-get-super-smooth-hair.md

 # How Hair Oil Changed My Hair Game! ✨

-Hey everyone! 👋 Today I want to share something that's honestly been a total game changer for my hair - hair oil!
-I know what you're thinking - putting oil in your hair sounds kinda weird at first (my mom definitely gave me the side-eye 👀), but trust me on this one!
+Hey everyone!
+Today I want to share something that's honestly been a total game changer for my hair - hair oil!
+I know what you're thinking - putting oil in your hair sounds kinda weird at first (my mom definitely gave me the side-eye), but trust me on this one!

 ## What is Hair Oil? 🤔